jacobvarner/100-days-of-code/r1-log.md

 After completing the last few Sass modules that focused on Partials and Extended elements, I finally got started on the React portion of FCC.

 I was able to quickly get through the modules covering basic things in React like JSX, Components, and Props.
 The syntax for React might take a little getting used to, especially with the few nuances, but overall the structure of the framework seems like it's going to be fairly easy to learn and fun to use.

+### R1D4

+Finished the last two FCC modules that were dealing with Props in React and then started learning about State.

+State makes a little more sense to me than Props and I was able to make a "real" component with more functionality than just displaying a hard-coded variable to the DOM.